 Its two biggest bands, Nirvana and Pearl Jam, served the same roles in the grunge movement as the Beatles and the Rolling Stones did during the British Invasion.
 One made the immediate impact but burned out quickly with a member still going strong (and coincidentally Dave Grohl and Paul McCartney have worked together), while the other has stayed together throughout the years.

 But, as with any movement, grunge was more than just those two chart-topping acts.
 There were plenty of one-off side projects, acts that never gained much fame and singles compilations by bands that even fans of the genre might not have heard of.
-So click on the gallery above to learn more about the 25 Most Influential Grunge Albums.
+Keep scrolling to learn more about the 25 Most Influential Grunge Albums.